ServerlessOpsIO/serverlessops-workshops/04-security/02-infrastructure/README.md

 Use the [serverless-iam-roles-per-function](https://www.npmjs.com/package/serverless-iam-roles-per-function) Serverless Framework plugin to give each function its own individual; role.
 You can take the existing IAM role statements and apply them to the proper function.

 #### S3 bucket access
-The S3 bucket that ride data is deposited to in wild-rydes-data-lake is open to the world and this needs to be fixed.
+The S3 bucket that ride data is deposited to in wild-rydes-ride-data-lake is open to the world and this needs to be fixed.
 Limit bucket access to:

 * The _SendToDataLake_ Lambda function